Find Grad Schools

 100 Yearly Graduations

 The 6th most popular school in the country for psychology majors who are seeking their master's degree is Arizona State University - Skysong.
 Roughly 53,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $9,774 per year.
-For the 2020-2021 academic year, 100 master's degrees were handed out to psychology majors at ASU - Skysong.
-Around 30% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $9,972 per year.
+During the most recent year for which we have data, 100 people received their master's degree in psychology from ASU - Skysong.
+Of these students, 84% were women and 31% were members of underrepresented racial-ethnic groups.

 #7